raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow.md

 **The following boot sequence applies to the BCM2837-based models of Raspberry Pi only.
 On all other models, the Pi will try [SD card boot](sdcard.md), followed by [USB device mode boot](device.md).**

 The boot sequence begins with reading the OTP to determine which boot modes are enabled.
 By default, this is SD card boot followed by USB device boot.
-Subsequently, the boot ROM checks to see whether the GPIO boot mode OTP bits have been programmed — one to enable GPIO boot mode, and one to select the bank of GPIOs it uses to disable boot modes (low = GPIOs 22-26, high = GPIOs 39-43).
-This makes it possible to use hardware attached to the GPIO connector to choose between different boot modes.
+Subsequently, the boot ROM checks to see whether the GPIO boot mode OTP bits have been programmed.
+GPIO boot mode makes it possible to use hardware attached to the GPIO connector to choose between different boot modes - see [GPIO boot mode](gpio.md) for details.

-The GPIO boot mode OTP bits can be programmed by adding `program_gpio_bootmode=n` to `config.txt`, where n is `1` to select the low bank (22-26) or `2` to select the high bank (39-43).
-Once added, boot the device, then power-cycle it (rebooting is not sufficient).
-You should expect it to no longer boot (all boot modes will be disabled by default).
-Apply a pull-up to the required pin to enable the required boot mode.
-After programming, the `config.txt` setting can be removed.

-N.B.:
-1. It is important to remember that, **once set, OTP bits can never be unset**, so think carefully before enabling this facility because it effectively makes 5 GPIOs unusable for other purposes.
-Also note that the bit assignments make it possible to switch from the low bank (22-26) to the high bank (39-43), **but not back again**, and that selecting the high bank is likely to produce a non-bootable Pi, unless you're using a Compute Module (any version).
-2. **Do not use `program_gpio_bootmode` unless your firmware is dated 20 Oct 2017 or later (`vcgencmd version`).
-Doing so will make it impossible to select the low bank of boot mode GPIOs.**

 Next the boot ROM checks each of the boot sources for a file called bootcode.bin; if it is successful it will load the code into the local 128K cache and jump to it.
 The overall boot mode process is as follows: